symfony-cmf/symfony-cmf-docs/index.rst

 Components
 ----------

-Looking for some for information about the low level components of the CMF?
+Looking for some information about the low level components of the CMF?

 .. toctree::
 	:maxdepth: 1